 I’ve been a gardener all my life.
 Sometimes, it was a hobby.
 At other times, it was a job.
 But today it has become my purpose.

-My great uncle Goodenough was a respected enough head gardener to earn himself an obituary.
+My great uncle, Henry Goodenough, was a head gardener at Sandbeck Gardens in Maltby, respected enough to earn himself an obituary in the local paper.
 But it was my grandmother who showed me how to earth up potatoes and stake delphiniums.

 I started work in my parents’ garden in London.
 And, then, when they moved to the Lake District, I worked on their garden for 37 years.
 I liked what I did so much, I wanted to make my hobby my job.

 My first gardening job was working for Clifton Nurseries as one of their two-men maintenance teams.
 We drove around North London in a white mini-van looking after lawns around apartment blocks in St John’s Wood, formal courtyard’s n the City of London and the gardens of high-profile business leaders.

 I decided to investigate a postgraduate degree in landscape architecture, leaving Clifton Nurseries to work as a draughtsman for Brian Clouston and Partners, a landscape architectural practice which made its name reclaiming former mining sites and docklands into public spaces.

 I sat at a drawing board, working up details in a rooftop studio close to St Paul’s Cathedral.
 It was a dream.
 Landscape architecture might have been the profession my education suggested but I had mistaken it for the gardening that was my passion.

 I left for a very successful career in a global media company.
 I still worked on my parents’ garden in the Lake District.